FloFriedrich/STnoise/readme.md

 ## General Description

 This repository hosts a range of spatio-temporal noise sequences designed for use in various technology evaluations in the video field, including display metrology, workflow testing, encoding stress tests, display warm-up, and algorithm design.
+In August 2024, this repository has also been extended to serve as a resource for content described in the paper "Defining and Characterizing Programmatic Image Sequences for Multi-Disciplinary Applications", intended to be used for multiple purposes such as implementation into HDR video generators, HDR DUT Stabilisation, Power Consumption and more (see paper, referenced below).

-### Features
+### Features (Spatio-Temporal Noise sequences)

 - **Format**: TIFF (16Bit half float, LZW compressed), MOV (H.265 lossless 12Bit)
 - **Resolution**: 3840x3840 pixels, lower resolutions by utilizing cropping, higher resolutions by tiling)